xica369/0x0A-object_detection/README.md

 	- The saved image should have the file name file_name
 	- The image window should be closed
 - If any key besides s is pressed, the image window should be closed without saving

+When you run the 6-main.py you can see this:
+`$./6-main.py`

 ### 7-yolo.py // Predict
 Class Yolo (Based on 6-yolo.py):